Historiography of early Christianity: Fathers of the church

 From an early date the title "Father" was applied to bishops as witnesses to the Christian tradition.
 Only later, from the end of the 4th century, was it used in a more restricted sense of a more or less clearly defined group of ecclesiastical authors of the past whose authority on doctrinal matters carried special weight.
 According to the commonly accepted teaching, the fathers of the church are those ancient writers, whether bishops or not, who were characterized by orthodoxy of doctrine, holiness of life and the approval of the church.
 Sometimes Tertullian, Origen and a few others of not unimpeachable orthodoxy are now classified as Fathers of the Church.

-The earliest Christian writings (other than those collected in the New Testament) are a group of letters credited to the Apostolic Fathers.
-These include the Epistle of Barnabas, the Shepherd of Hermas and the Epistles of Clement, as well as the Didache.
-Taken as a whole, the collection is notable for its literary simplicity, religious zeal and lack of Hellenistic philosophy or rhetoric.
-Fathers such as Ignatius of Antioch (died 98 to 117) advocated the authority of the apostolic episcopacy (bishops).

 Post-apostolic, or Ante-Nicene, Fathers defined and defended Christian doctrine.
 The Apologists became prominent in the 2nd century.
 This includes such notable figures as Justin Martyr (died 165), Tatian (died c.
 185), and Clement of Alexandria (c.
 150-211/216).
 They debated with prevalent philosophers of their day, defending and arguing for Christianity.
 They focused mainly on monotheism and their harshest words were used for ancient mythologies.
 Fathers such as Irenaeus advocated the role of the apostolic succession of bishops in preserving apostolic teaching.